-- The staff members will begin evacuating the rooms on both sides of the fire room first, followed by the room across from the fire room.
-This will be followed by the remaining rooms in the compartment - The residents will be moved to the adjacent side of the fire/smoke barrier doors, per the evacuation direction diagram.
+• The staff members will begin evacuating the rooms on both sides of the fire room first, followed by the room across from the fire room.
+This will be followed by the remaining rooms in the compartment esidents will be moved to the adjacent side of the fire/smoke barrier doors, per the tion direction diagram.
+Departr tmental Fire Procedures Activiti ctivities If you discover a fire on your area: Rescue anyone in the room while calling out "Doctor Red, location" for assistance.
+Close door to the fire room and any room connecting doors.
+Place the orange "fire" tag or door to signify the 'fire room'.
+Orange/red "fire" tags are located in every fire extinguisher cabinet.
+A. Alarm - activate the fire alarm.
+Page the fire location.
+C. Confine the fire by closing all remaining doors and windows in the fire zone, placing residents into rooms.
+E. Evacuate to the nearest safe area.
+NOTES S: 1.
+If the fire is small and you know you can put it out quickly , do so using available sources (bed spread, blanket, sheet, fire extinguisher, etc.).

-Activities

-If you discover a fire on your area:

-Rescue anyone in the room while calling out "Code Red, location..." for assistance.
-Close the door to the fire room and any room connecting doors.
-Place the orange "fire" tag on the door to signify the 'fire room'.
-Orange "fire" tags are located in every fire extinguisher cabinet.

-- A. Alarm - activate the fire alarm.
-Page the fire location. - C. Confine the fire by closing all remaining doors and windows in the fire zone, placing residents into rooms. - E. Evacuate to the nearest safe area.

-- 1. If the fire is small and you know you can put it out quickly, do so using available sources (bed spread, blanket, sheet, fire extinguisher, etc.).
 Otherwise, do not attempt to extinguish the fire.
 Shut the door and leave it closed.
 Place the orange "fire" tag on the door to signify the 'fire room'.
-Orange "fire" tags are located in every fire extinguisher cabinet. - 2.
-Report fire to the person in charge.
+Orange/red "fire" tags are located in every fire extinguisher cabinet.

+- 2. Report fire to the person in charge.
 Go to your assembly point. - 3.
-Oxygen shut-down: shut off the oxygen at the wall supply (by removing the flow meter) or turning portable tank valve to off position. - 4.
+Oxygen shut down: shut off the oxygen at the wall supply (by removing the flow meter) or turning portable tank valve to off position. - 4.
 Mark the doors with a red magnet indicating that the room has been evacuated.
-Red magnets for this purpose are stored on the frame of each door. - 5.
-Order of the above steps is somewhat flexible.
+Red magnets for this purpose are stored on the frame of each door.

+5. Order of the above steps is somewhat flexible.
 However, the evacuation of the room's occupant(s) and confinement of the fire shall be the top priorities.